24 Types of Salamanders in Alabama

 The small-mouthed salamander, Ambystoma texanum, is a mole salamander found throughout much of Texas, southeastern Oklahoma, and northwestern Louisiana.

-It was previously placed in Ambystoma barbouri but was determined to be distinct enough from other members of that species to warrant its name.
+It was previously placed in Ambystoma barbouri but was determined to be distinct enough from other species members to warrant its name.

 8. Northern Dusky Salamander